breitnw/breitnw/README.md

 - [r-compile-server](https://github.com/PRL-PRG/r-compile-server), a just-in-time compilation infrastructure for R
 - [contracts-and-testing](https://github.com/ndh4/contracts-and-testing), an infrastructure for Rational Programmer experiments studying the pragmatics of software contracts

-<sup><sub>In general, and especially for creative work, I will never accept pull requests aided by generative AI.
+In general, and especially for creative work, I will never accept pull requests aided by generative AI.
 Your code is much better when you write it!
-Believe in yourself!</sub></sup>
+Believe in yourself!